top of page

 VINS Science Symposium

-Over 100 students from five schools gathered for a day of presenting their ECAP project results, a keynote from a VT State climate scientist, and other science oriented activities.
+Over 100 students from five schools gathered for a day of presenting their ECAP project result, a keynote from a VT State climate scientist, and other science oriented activities.

 Want to learn more or get support?